psychemedia/island-storynotes/noyes-highwayman.md

 "Now keep good watch!" and they kissed her.
 She heard the dead man say —
 Look for me by moonlight;
 Watch for tine by moonlight;
-I'll come to thee by moonlight, though hell should bar the way !
+I'll come to thee by moonlight, though hell should bar the way!

 IV.